6 Request Compute, Memory, and Latency Bottlenecks

 FlashAttention

-FlashAttention (Dao et al. 2022) solves this by never materializing the full attention matrix in HBM.
+FlashAttention (Dao et al. 2022) solves this memory problem by never materializing the full attention matrix in HBM.
 If we had enough SRAM, we could store these attention matrices there, and we would avoid the round trip to HBM, but we don’t.
-The core idea with FlashAttention is tiling: break the \(Q\), \(K\), and \(V\) matrices into small blocks that fit in SRAM, then compute the attention output block by block, keeping all intermediate results on-chip.
+The core idea with FlashAttention is once again tiling: break the \(Q\), \(K\), and \(V\) matrices into small blocks that fit in SRAM, then compute the attention output block by block, keeping all intermediate results on-chip.
+The key change is combining enough steps into a single kernel that processes one block of \(K\) and \(V\) against all blocks of \(Q\) before moving on.
+Once a given portion of the weighted values is fully computed for a given block of \(K\) and \(V\), this portion of the attention scores and weights are not needed anymore, so there’s no need to write them to HBM, and they are discarded.

-Here’s the counterintuitive part: FlashAttention actually performs more FLOPs than standard attention.
+Here’s a counterintuitive detail: FlashAttention actually performs more FLOPs than standard attention.
 The online softmax rescaling adds extra multiply-accumulate operations.
-But wall-clock time drops substantially because the bottleneck was never the arithmetic – it was the HBM traffic.
-By trading a small increase in compute for a large decrease in memory movement, FlashAttention lands in a much better spot on the roofline.
+But wall-clock time drops substantially because the bottleneck was never the arithmetic — it was the HBM traffic.
+By trading a small increase in compute for a large decrease in memory movement, FlashAttention increases arithmetic intensity and MFU, moving to a much better spot on the roofline.
+(FlashAttention also has optimizations for model training that are outside the scope of our inference discussion.)

 The original FlashAttention (Dao et al. 2022) established the tiling approach.
 Subsequent versions improved the implementation substantially:

-FlashAttention-3 targeted the H100 specifically, exploiting its new hardware features.
+FlashAttention-3 (Shah et al. 2024) targeted the H100 specifically, exploiting its new hardware features.
 It introduced warp specialization – dedicating some warps to data loading while others perform computation, overlapping memory access and arithmetic within the same kernel.
 It also leveraged the H100’s FP8 tensor cores and hardware-assisted asynchronous memory operations.
 These changes pushed FlashAttention closer to the theoretical peak throughput on H100 hardware.
+FlashAttention-4 (Dao et al. 2025) continues this hardware-specific approach for the Blackwell B200, achieving up to 1,605 TFLOPS and 71% hardware utilization.

 Note